docksal/docksal/docs/getting-started/setup.md

 - [Magento sample project](https://github.com/docksal/magento)

-You can also use the `fin create-site` command and a wizard will take you through the steps.
+You can also use the `fin project create` command and a wizard will take you through the steps.

 <a name="updates"></a>